Published by Carl Hedinger. Last Updated on August 19, 2023.

 Address: 2110 Blue Ridge Road, Raleigh, NC 27607

-- Galleries and Museum Store: Open Tuesday to Sunday from 10:00 am to 5:00 pm, Closed Mondays and Some Holidays
+- Galleries and Museum Store: Open Wednesday to Sunday from 10:00 am to 5:00 pm, Closed Mondays, Tuesdays, and Some Holidays

 Note: The East Building remains open until 9:00 pm on Fridays during special exhibitions (tickets required)